 Where one or more terms of this contract are held to be void or unenforceable for whatever reason, any other terms of the contract not so held will remain valid and enforceable at law.

 Any and all matters pursuant to this agreement are governed by Scots Law and are under exclusive jurisdiction of the Scottish Courts.

 This agreement shall be governed by the laws of Scotland which shall claim venue and jurisdiction for any legal motion or claim arising from this agreement.
 This agreement is void where prohibited by law.

 By accepting a quotation or making a payment of invoice to use the services supplied, the Client acknowledges to have read, understand, and accept the Terms and Conditions of this Agreement, and agrees to be legally binding by these Terms and Conditions.

 The Developer reserves the right to alter these Terms and Conditions at any time without prior notice.
-The latest Terms and Conditions can be found at the Developer’s website at terms-and-conditions.

 14. Statutory Rights